pirate-makers/shapeokolaser/README.md

 Note that this Post Processor **DOES NOT** output Z axis movements.
 Put your laser to the right height and that's it.

-### Warning
+### Warning / Disclamer

+Feel free to use/test at your own risk.
+We will not feel responsible for any hurt, death, fire, tool or material destruction resulting of the use of these files.
+Do it at your own risk.
+Better, don't use it if you don't feel comfortable.

+**Alway use the protection equipments that is required, like laser googles**

-This post is really experimental and haven't been tested for production use.
+This Fusion360™ post is experimental and haven't been tested for production use.
 Please, test it on a scrap piece and *PUT YOUR EYEWEAR PROTECTION ON* !!
+It may change at any time, depeding on the results of you tests and your comments.

+Please feel free to open an Issue if you have any comment.

 ### Usage
 I have two workflows for now :